nitrajen/dunkedin/README.md

 # dunkedin

-LinkedIn job search and automated application filling using Gemini CUA.
+LinkedIn job search and automated application filling using playwright and gemini flash-lite and CUA in preview.

 ## Setup